 Bodegas Reymar / Los Perdomos have a winery situated in the Plaza de los Dolores in Tinajo.

-2 different suggestions of how to go wine tasting in Lanzarote
+A suggestion of how to go wine tasting in Lanzarote

 * Book a small group wine excursion with Wine Tours Lanzarote, they have morning or afternoon / evening options available.